dl1ksv/gr-fcdproplus/README.md

 The hid part is taken from
  http://github.com/signal11/hidapi

-Thanks to Micael Dickens, who gave valuable hints for implementing message in hier2_blocks.
+Thanks to Michael Dickens, who gave valuable hints for implementing message in hier2_blocks.